aragonzkresearch/leagueofidentity/README.md

 ### Currently supported providers
-The current demo only offers encryption and supports the following providers:
+The current demo supports the following providers:
 * `google`: associate as identity the email address set in the user's Google account.
 * `facebook`: associate as identity the email address set in the user's Facebook account.
 * `google.phone`: use Google as provider but associates as identity the phone number (when visible) set in the user's Google profile rather than the user's email address.